 If NSAIDs are unsuitable for you or do not work, your doctor may prescribe another painkiller.

-It seems strange, but lying on the side of your chest that hurts may also help reduce the pain.
+Try different positions when resting to see which one is most comfortable for you.
+It may seem strange, but often lying on the side of your chest that hurts helps reduce the pain.

 Treating the underlying cause